aidenybai/site-mini/src/pages/thoughts/virtual-dom.md

 However, we can recognize this can be cumbersome to write manually, especially when there is a lot of interativity in the UI, as we need to specify every step imperatively.
 Declarative UI is a much more elegant and simple way to write UI.

-> **TL;DR**: The React authors created Virtual DOM to allow us to write UI in a way that is faster than `innerHTML` and just as declarative.
+> **TL;DR**: The React authors created Virtual DOM to allow us to write UI in a way that is faster to render than `innerHTML` and just as declarative.

 ### Understanding Virtual DOM <em class="fade">(part 1)</em>